Skip to main content

 Meeting the Needs of ALL Learners

-Distinguishing between Process- and Product-oriented experiences
+Distinguishing Between Process- and Product-Oriented Experiences

 Your program should strive to strike a balance between process-oriented experiences and product-oriented experiences.
 Process-oriented experiences are those experiences that are open-ended, child-directed, and focused on the experience rather than the outcome.
 For example, children paint at easels, write their own scripts for a play, or experiment with constructing a doll house out of a variety of materials.
 Product-oriented experiences have a clearly defined goal or outcome.
 An adult often decides upon the goal.
-For example, a class of preschool children might all make identical jack-o’-lantern faces out of construction paper at Halloween.
-When adults dictate to children the size paper to use, colors to use, and product to make, creativity is discouraged (Althouse, Johnson, & Mitchell, 2002).
+For example, a class of preschool children might all make jack-o’-lantern faces out of construction paper at Halloween.
+When adults dictate to children the size paper to use, colors to use, and product to make, creativity is stifled (Althouse, Johnson, & Mitchell, 2002).

 Not all examples of product-oriented experiences discourage creativity.
 Product-oriented experiences can be important when children are developing skills.
 For example, if a child is learning to play a musical instrument, knit, sew, or compose an essay, there are specific skills or strategies the child needs to learn.
 Creativity flourishes when the child has mastered the skills necessary to perform.

-A Balanced Approach
+Facilitating a Balanced Approach

-When it comes to igniting creativity, staff members should take a balanced approach.
-Focusing more on the end result (product) minimizes the importance of the experience itself (process).
+When it comes to igniting creativity, your program should use a balanced approach.
+Focusing more on the end result (product) minimizes the importance of the experience (process).
 In other words, the journey is just as important as the destination.
-Depending on children's ages and the activities they are engaged in, there may be more of a focus on one over the other but not to the exclusion of either.
-With infants it is all about the process; school-agers may be more interested in the end result.
-What's important is that children and youth feel empowered to represent their own ideas, not copying someone else's.

 You may observe the following in classrooms where the focus is primarily on the process: